The Gehenna Press: History

 "Until 1953, books were printed in Worcester, Massachusetts and then, from 1956, the Press established an office in Northampton, Massachusetts at the Metcalf Printing Press.
 Between 1958 and 1976, Baskin employed Harold McGrath (d.
 2000) as pressman, with the responsibility for typesetting and printing.
 From 1957, Sidney Kaplan, a friend of Baskin's, became, as Baskin put it in the 1992 half-century exhibition catalogue of the Press's works, 'the editor of the press.'"

 "People like me, who care about printing," Baskin once said, "constitute the tiniest lunatic fringe in the nation."
 The introduction to the Archive of the Gehenna Press at the Bodleian Libraries at the University of Oxford neatly summarizes how Baskin's role at the Press changed over time, while also crediting the work of his colleagues and family:

 The last book printed by Leonard Baskin himself was Blake and the Youthful Ancients (1956).
 Amongst other subsequent contributors, the letterpress printing was accomplished by Arthur (Art) Larson at Horton Tank Graphics, Daniel Kelleher at Wild Carrot Letterpress, Carol Blinn at Warwick Press and the Baskins' son Hosea Baskin, who printed Jewish Artists (1993) in Leeds.
 Arthur Larson also printed woodcuts, and Michael Kuch, etchings.
 The Oxbow Press (Roberta Bannister and Gail Alt), a photo-lithographic/offset printer, printed many of Gehenna's prospectuses and a few books as well, including The Gehenna Press: The Work of Fifty Years exhibition catalogue.
 Leonard Baskin continued to define the sensibility and typography and frequently the binding design of the books, as well as commissioning writers and illustrating the majority of the Press's works.

 In 1992, Southern Methodist University's Bridwell Library and the Library of Congress mounted an exhibition to commemorate the Gehenna's half-century mark.
-Bibliographer and antiquarian bookseller Colin Franklin, along with Baskin and his son Hosea co-authored a bibliography of the Gehenna Press from 1942-1992, and Franklin also wrote a critical assessment.
+Bibliographer and antiquarian bookseller Colin Franklin, along with Baskin and his son Hosea co-authored a bibliography of the Gehenna Press from 1942 to 1992, and Franklin also wrote a critical assessment.
 Oxbow Press published the book-length result: The Gehenna Press: The Work of Fifty Years, 1942–1992.

 The Gehenna Press ceased operations with Baskin's death in 2000, ending nearly six decades of fine arts publishing.